LUMC/galaxy-launcher/docs/developer_docs/introduction.md

-backup_rsync_remote_host| Whether the backups should be synced to a remote host| False galaxy_user_in_container | the UID of the galaxy user in the container | 1450 welcome_dir | the directory containing the welcome files. | {{playbook_dir}}/ files/{{inventory_hostname}}/welcome.html docker_default_location | Where the docker images are stored and run | /var/lib/docker galaxy_web_port | The port on which galaxy will be exposed to localhost. |8080 public_galaxy_web_port | The port on which galaxy will be hosted. |80
+backup_rsync_remote_host| Whether the backups should be synced to a remote host| False galaxy_user_in_container | the UID of the galaxy user in the container | 1450 welcome_dir | the directory containing the welcome files. | {{playbook_dir}}/ files/{{inventory_hostname}}/welcome.html installdocker_default_location | Where the docker images are stored and run | /var/lib/docker galaxy_web_port | The port on which galaxy will be exposed to localhost. |8080 public_galaxy_web_port | The port on which galaxy will be hosted. |80